lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The reassembled SCHC Packet is checked for integrity at the receive end.
 One way of doing integrity checking is by computing a MIC at the sender side and transmitting it to the receiver for comparison with the locally computed MIC.
-Some LPWAN technologies under SCHC may provide other means of ensuring that all fragments composing a SCHC Packet were correctly received and reassembled.
+Some leyers under SCHC may provide other means of ensuring that all fragments composing a SCHC Packet were correctly received and reassembled.
-The Profile MUST define how integrity checking is done.
+Profiles MUST define how integrity checking is done.

-If a Profile specify that MIC is used, the SCHC F/R mode specifies on what fields of the SCHC Fragments the MIC is computed.
+If a Profile specifies that MIC is used, the SCHC F/R mode specifies on what fields of the SCHC Fragments the MIC is computed.

-If the MIC is present, the sender MUST compute it over the complete SCHC Packet and the potential padding bits of the last SCHC Fragment.

-Sending a MIC is one way of allowing the receiver to do integrity checking on the reassembled SCHC Packet.
 The MIC supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).

 The CRC32 polynomial 0xEDB88320 (i.e. the reverse representation